Dykes (surname)

-By the 17th century it appears that majority of those bearing the surname del Dykes had dropped the prefix of 'del' and had begun simply using the surname Dykes, as it is most commonly found today.
+By the 17th century it appears that majority of those bearing the surname de la Dykes had dropped the prefix of 'de la' and had begun simply using the surname Dykes, as it is most commonly found today.
 Thomas Dykes is one such family member who was responsible for the formation of the family motto and symbol used by the majority of his descendants and others bearing the surname.
 Thomas, a Royalist at the time of the English Civil War during the reign of Charles I, secreted himself at Wardhall after the defeat of his party at the Battle of Marston Moor.
-Thomas is reputed to have hid in many areas of his land, including in a mulberry tree, which stands to this day.
+Thomas is reputed to have hid in many areas of his land, including in a mulberry tree, which stands to this day at GPS coordinates 54.7328807,-3.3501848, while the house was demolished in the 1800s.
 It was all in vain, however, has he was soon captured by the Parliamentarians and imprisoned at Cockermouth Castle.
 Thomas was offered his freedom and the restoration of his property if he would become a traitor to his King by joining the Parliamentarians, but responded with Prius frangitur quam flectitur - Sooner broken than bent.
 Thomas died at Cockermouth Castle and, such was the strength of the story, the family adopted Prius frangitur quam flectitur as the family motto, and the mulberry tree as the family symbol.

 While the surname had changed from del Dykes to Dykes by the 17th century further changes can be charted and, Dykes aside, other incarnations include Dawkes, Dyke, Dikes and Dike, though instances of the surname del Dykes can still be found.

 It is still most common in the northern counties of the United Kingdom, particularly in Lancashire and Cheshire.
 Areas such as Liverpool and Warrington are some of the most populous to this day, records show that members of the family moved to these areas as early as the 18th century.